Reiner Grundmann: Sustainability and large technical systems

 The study of science and technology related issues led him to research large technical systems, which he did during his time at the Social Science Research Center Berlin (WZB) in the early 1990s.
 His special interest was focused on the future of automobility.
-In the mid 1990s he spent three years at the Max Planck Institute for the Study of Societies in Cologne where he studied the efforts to protect the ozone layer (see as well ozone depletion and global warming).
+In the mid-1990s he spent three years at the Max Planck Institute for the Study of Societies in Cologne where he studied the efforts to protect the ozone layer (see as well ozone depletion and global warming).
 Transnational environmental policy - reconstructing Ozone was published in German in 1999 and in 2001 in English.
 It challenged widespread historical accounts which tend to explain the policies either as a result of scientific consensus, or as an outcome of corporate power.
 In contrast, it shows the relevance of transnational policy networks.
 The successful Montreal Protocol is often taken as an exemplar case which serves as the model for an (so far elusive) climate treaty.
 Grundmann claims that several problematic lessons have been drawn from this case.
 The book entry quotes Jim Lovelock stating This readable book is the best treatment of the subject published so far and F.Sherwood Rowland with Stimulating and thought-provoking.

 Science and technology Studies

 Grundmann contributed to Science, technology and society (STS) with books about the role of experts and the power of scientific knowledge.
-He sees a role of science as agenda setter in the political process but stays in line with basice STS assumptions about the failure of the linear model of science and policy interaction.
+He sees a role of science as agenda setter in the political process but stays in line with basic STS assumptions about the failure of the linear model of science and policy interaction.
 Roger Pielke's Honest Broker assumed with regard to climate studies, that the linear model still is overwhelmingly persistent.
 The assumption, that STS studies critical of the linear model would automatically translate into practice would echo the very linear model under scrutiny, In a contribution to a volume in Knowledge and Democracy in 2015 Grundmann stated that those previous scholarly critiques already converted into governments attempting to improve management of public expectations on technological risk assessments.